 - While Intoxicated

 Which elements are contested in a DWI case?
 All these elements can be contested in any given driving while intoxicated case, but generally there are only one or two elements that are at issue.
-Usually, intoxication—whether the person driving was legally intoxicated—is the most important contested element in every single case, although this is not always true.
+Usually, intoxication—whether the person driving was legally intoxicated—is the most important and most contested element in every single case, although sometimes this is not always true.
 Sometimes, intoxication is not questioned by the defense lawyer, if challenging it does not fit the defense’s case, although this is unusual.
 When this occurs, the issue in the case is operating.
 If law enforcement does not see the person driving and the person does not admit to driving, operating can be the major issue in the case.
 If the defense is that the person was not operating, it sometimes does not make sense to also challenge intoxication.
 If both are challenged, this can confuse and fatigue the jury.
 The result will be that the defense will not be as sharp.
 Also, if everything is challenged by a defense lawyer, the jury grows leery of the defense "throwing spaghetti on the wall."
 This will result in the defense lawyer losing credibility.
 The other issues, motor vehicle and public place, become issues far less often.
-Regardless of what element or element are at issue in a given DWI case, the state must prove all four beyond a reasonable doubt, so the defense only needs to stir up reasonable doubt on one of them, this can be enough for a not guilty verdict.
+Regardless of what element or element are at issue in a given DWI case, the state must prove all four beyond a reasonable doubt.
+If the defense can stir up reasonable doubt on one of them, this can be enough for a not guilty verdict.

 The Defense Must Be Specific to Your Case

 A defense lawyer doesn’t necessarily challenge every aspect of the case that can be challenged.
 When something is specifically not challenged, like intoxication, this is done for strategy.
 Most of the time, intoxication plays a key role in the defense strategy, but not always.
 When the defense creates a theory of the case that does not dispute intoxication, it is usually because “operating” is a contested element in the case.
 The other elements, “public place” and “motor vehicle” rarely come up, although they do sometimes.
 As mentioned above, the issue of operating does arise on a somewhat regular basis.
-The concept of operating includes driving, but operating is a broader concept than driving.
+The concept of operation does include driving, but operating is a broader concept than driving.
 The cases that challenge operating generally look like this: a person is asleep with their car parked, either with the engine running or the engine not running.
 This is a defense that can succeed, if it is the right case.
 Regardless of the facts of you case, the defense needs to take shape from those facts.

 Your Strategy Should be Built from the Outset